daydreamersjp/DataScienceTechInstitute/AWS/README.md

 <br>

-## 7. Connect to Private #3 from Public #1 and check ping www.google.com for connectivity check
+## 7. Connect to Private #3 from Public #1 and check 'ping www.google.com' for connectivity check
 Private #3 is private instance and not reachable from internet but thanks to Security Group configuration, we can access from Public #1 and make sure they can send a request to internet.

 - On Public #1, do "chmod 400 <.pem private key name just copied to Public #1>".